Tulsa Symphony debuts new work for 'socially distanced orchestra'

 Faingold said the piece was written with extremely practical considerations as well.

-“It had to be a piece for which every instrumental part could be learned and recorded quickly, and then be able to be edited into a whole,” he said.
+“It had to be a piece for which every instrumental part could be learned and recorded quickly and then be able to be edited into a whole,” he said.
 “For me, the most amazing thing is that everything you see and hear in this finished piece was recorded on individual phones and iPads.”

 Faingold said he approached the Tulsa Symphony about presenting the work, and the orchestra agreed to collaborate on the project.
 Underwriting for the premiere was provided by the George Kaiser Family Foundation and several other Tulsa-based donors.